Zuppa Inglese Recipe (Best Italian Trifle Recipe)

 Regional Variations of Zuppa Inglese

-• Modena – Uses ladyfingers or gallette instead of sponge cake as well as sugar syrup and white vermouth instead of Alchermes, and layers of chocolate or chocolate custard.
+• Modena – uses ladyfingers or gallette instead of sponge cake, as well as sugar syrup and white vermouth instead of Alchermes, and layers of chocolate or chocolate custard.

 However, for this easy Zuppa Inglese recipe, we will be focusing on the Emilia Romagna style of this classic Italian dessert.
 It is the most traditional variation with the longest history.

-Other traditional Italian desserts:
+More Italian desserts:

 Zuppa Inglese (Italian Trifle)

-4.44 from 16 votes
+4.48 from 17 votes

 Print Pin Rate Save Recipe